 Sarah Churchill, Duchess of Marlborough, was as glamorous as she was controversial.
 Politically influential and independently powerful, she was an intimate, and then a blackmailer, of Queen Anne, accusing her of keeping lesbian favourites - including Sarah's own cousin Abigail Masham.

 Ophelia Field's masterly biography brings Sarah Churchill's own voice, passionate and intelligent, back to life.
-Here is an unforgettable portrait of a woman who cared intensely about how we would remember her.
+Here is an unforgettable portrait of a woman who cared intensely about how we would remember her - perfect for fans interested in the history behind the major motion picture starring Rachel Weisz with Olivia Colman and Emma Stone.

 This is an incredible story crackling with royal passion, envy, ambition and betrayal, and Field's account of the psychological power play between Queen Anne and her confidante is surely definitive.
 A tour de force — Lucy Worsley, author of Jane Austen at Home and Queen Victoria